Did anyone learn anything?

 I greatly enjoy participating in EventTech Chat, “a weekly conversation about meeting and event technology, including software, hardware, and audiovisual for in-person and online events” hosted by pals Brandt Krueger and Glenn Thayer.

-During last week’s chat, one of the topics we discussed was whether there are differences in how people learn online, as opposed to face to face.
+During last week’s chat, one of the topics we discussed was whether there are differences in how people learn online, as opposed to face-to-face.
 This led to conversations about learning styles (be careful, they’re mostly mythical and barely useful), the importance of taking responsibility for your own learning at meetings, and how meeting formats affect what people learn.

 Are you a regular reader of this blog?
 If so, you might have guessed—correctly—that I had plenty to say about these important issues.
 There is plenty of solid research on the best ways to support effective learning.
 We know that: